 - Following up on management action plans, including recommendations made in reports from other agents of Parliament;

-- Cooperating with the OAG and the OCG, if necessary, given the PSIC’s status as an agent of Parliament;
+- Cooperating with the OAG and the Office of the Comptroller General (OCG), if necessary, in view of PSIC’s status as an agent of Parliament;

-- As a Committee, increase understanding of PSIC administration and activities through briefings on PSIC operations given by competent PSIC employees so that Committee members are better able to provide advice regarding risks;
+- As a committee, acquiring a better understanding of PSIC’s administration and activities through briefings on PSIC operations given by knowledgeable PSIC employees so that members are better able to provide advice regarding risks;

 - Reviewing quarterly financial statements and providing comments where appropriate on the Report on Plans and Priorities, the Departmental Performance Report and the Commissioner’s Annual Report to Parliament; and

-- Participating, if need be, in audit community learning activities in order to exchange views with audit committee members in other departments and agencies.
+- Participating, if necessary, in audit community learning events in order to exchange views with audit committee members in other departments and agencies.

-Assessment of PSIC’s System of Internal Controls, Risk Management and Governance
+Evaluation of PSIC’s Internal Controls and Risk Management and Governance Mechanisms

-The AEC meets as a committee with PSIC staff three or five times a year.
-As a result, it can be difficult for the AEC to fulfill its role of providing conclusive advice to the Commissioner regarding the functioning of internal controls, risk management and governance processes.
+The AEC meets as a committee with PSIC staff three to five times a year.
+As a result, it can be difficult for the AEC to fulfil its role of providing sound advice to the Commissioner regarding the functioning of internal controls and risk management and governance mechanisms.

-To increase the reliability of the advice provided by the AEC to the Commissioner during the reporting period and in this report, the following steps were taken.
+In order to fulfil its mandate, steps have been taken to increase the reliability of the advice provided by the CAE to the Commissioner during the reporting period and in this report:

 - During the reporting period, the Chair was in periodic contact with the CAE and the CFO.

-- On September 22, 2020, external members met in-camera with the OAG Principal responsible for the audit of the PSIC’s 2019–20 financial statements.
-However, the audit did not identify any material misstatements or concerns that needed to be brought to the attention of the AEC, the CFO, the CAE or the Commissioner.
+- On August 10, 2021, external members met in-camera with the OAG Principal responsible for the audit of PSIC’s 2020–21 financial statements.
+The audit did not identify any material misstatements or concerns that needed to be brought to the attention of the AEC, the CFO, the CAE or the Commissioner.